 The GoF wrote the book in a C++ context but it still remains very relevant to Java programming.
 C++ and Java are both object-oriented languages.
 The GoF authors, through their experience in coding large scale enterprise systems using C++, saw common patterns emerge.
 These design patterns are not unique to C++.
 The design patterns can be applied in any object oriented language.

-As a Java developer using the Spring Framework to develop enterprise class applications, you will encounter the GoF Design Patterns on a daily basis.
+As a Java developer using frameworks like Spring to develop enterprise-class applications, you will encounter the GoF Design Patterns regularly.
+Here’s a quick breakdown:

 Gang of Four Design Patterns